NUM-Forschungsdatenplattform/num-ops-guide/README.md

 For external secrets, especially those that are sensitive and cannot be stored in public repositories, it's important to use Kubernetes Secrets stored in a private company repository.
 Kubernetes Secrets provide a way to store sensitive information such as passwords, OAuth tokens, and SSH keys in your cluster.

+Here's a general workflow for managing external secrets securely:

+- Generate Secrets Locally: let Helm generate the passwords or other sensitive data locally using secure methods.
+Use the Kubernetes command-line tool (kubectl) to create secrets in the k8s cluster.
+- Store Secrets in Private Repository: Store the Kubernetes manifest files containing the secrets in a private company repository.
+This ensures that only authorized personnel have access to the sensitive information.
+- Access Control: Implement strict access control measures to restrict access to the private repository.
+Only authorized individuals or teams should have the permissions to view or modify the secrets stored in the repository.
+- Secure Communication: Ensure that communication between your Kubernetes cluster and the private repository is encrypted and authenticated using secure protocols like HTTPS or SSH.
+- Regularly Rotate Secrets: Implement a policy for regularly rotating passwords and other sensitive information stored in Kubernetes Secrets.
+This helps mitigate the risk of unauthorized access due to compromised credentials.

+By following these best practices, we can effectively manage secrets in your DevOps environment while maintaining a high level of security and compliance.

 ### Automate Operational Tasks

 Automate repetitive operational tasks to reduce manual intervention and minimize the risk of human errors.
 Implement CI/CD pipelines for application deployments, use configuration management tools for cluster-wide configurations, and automate routine maintenance tasks.